Research to Action Webinar Series

 March 2, 2021

-George Mason University’s Institute for a Sustainable Earth and Business for a Better World Center are co-host this webinar on Equality, Equity, and Access to Basic Goods and Services.
+George Mason University’s Institute for a Sustainable Earth and Business for a Better World Center co-hosted this webinar on Equality, Equity, and Access to Basic Goods and Services.
 Cultural and structural inequalities based on income, sex, age, disability, race, ethnicity, religion and opportunity preclude human rights, prevent justice, create vulnerabilities, and undermine sustainability.
 Additionally, The COVID-19 pandemic and concurrent economic crisis have severely intensified global disparities and threatened the security of hundreds of millions.

 This panel discussion focuses on how researchers and practitioners are working together to address local and global disparities that have been exacerbated by the COVID-19 pandemic and continue to threaten the security of hundreds of millions.
 The speakers highlight ongoing efforts aimed at reducing inequality (SDG 5 and SDG 10), enhancing equality, and ensuring access to basic goods and services (SDG 1, SDG 2, and SDG 6) for everyone.

 Jack Goldstone, Professor of Public Policy and Director of the Center for the Study of Social Change, Institutions and Policy (SCIP), Schar School of Policy and Government, George Mason University.

 Donee Alexander, Senior Director of Evidence and Impact, Clean Cooking Alliance (CCA).

 Manish Bapna, Executive Vice President and Managing Director, World Resources Institute (WRI).

 Tehama Lopez Bunyasi, Assistant Professor of Conflict Analysis and Resolution, Carter School for Peace and Conflict Resolution, George Mason University.

 JP Singh, Professor of International Commerce and Policy, Schar School of Policy and Government, George Mason University.